helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri Apr 05 2013 22:07:42._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat Apr 06 2013 20:21:59._